wei2912/wei2912.github.io/posts/haskell/intro-to-haskell.md

 Functions are the building block of Haskell.
 Everything we do in Haskell relies on stringing together functions.

-Every function is comprised of 2 parts:
+Every function comprises 2 parts:

 1) Type signature
 2) Equations